Elk Point Residential Fees,

 - Assessment Bulletin-Municipal Government Act, Section 299 or 300

-If you wish to appeal your assessment, fill out the Assessment Review Board Complaint Form as per instructions on the back side of your notice and mail or drop off at the Town Office.
+If you wish to appeal your assessment, fill out the Assessment Review Board Complaint Form as per instructions on the back side of your notice and submit by mail or in-person to the Town Office.

 Terms & Conditions: